aedart/data-transfer-object-dto/README.md

 In this interpretation of the DTO, each instance must hold a reference to an [IoC service container](http://laravel.com/docs/5.1/container).

-If you do not know what this mean or how this works, please start off by reading the [wiki-article](https://en.wikipedia.org/wiki/Inversion_of_control) about it.
+If you do not know what this means or how this works, please start off by reading the [wiki-article](https://en.wikipedia.org/wiki/Inversion_of_control) about it.

 #### Bootstrapping a service container ####